omegagussan/Search/README.md

+### Installation
-project uses maven, thus dependencies will be installed and artifact built with mvn install then can be run as a commandline tool with java -jar search-1.0-SNAPSHOT.jar foo/bar where foo/bar indicates the directory you want to analyze quit the program using "quit()".
-Every operation is sent with the Enter-key.
+project uses maven, thus dependencies will be installed and artifact built with <br>
+'''mvn install''' <br>
+that will create a .jar file that can be found in the /target folder.
+### Execution
+'''java -jar search-1.0-SNAPSHOT.jar foo/bar''' <br>
+where foo/bar is the directory you want to analyze <br>
+type the words you are searching for and follow with the enter key to seach. <br>
+quit the program sending "quit()" <br>